 Palace of Catalan Music

 This stunning building was built between 1905 and 1908.
 It was designed by the architect Lluís Domènech i Montaner.
-What makes it so gorgeous is the curved lines of the design combined with all of the color from the interior decor.
+What makes it so gorgeous is the curved lines of the design combined with all the colors from the interior decor.
 Its shape and decoration are dedicated to chorals.